Who we are

 Postdoctoral Research Associate

-I'm a Forest Engineer whose background is in ecophysiology.
+I'm a Forest Engineer with a background in ecophysiology.
 I'm interested in understanding hydraulic mechanisms associated with carbon gain and tree mortality in tropical forests.
 In my postdoctoral position, I am interested in developing my skills in remote sensing, focusing on upscaling forest ecophysiological responses.

 -